gsc16/MachineLearning/hw3/readme.md

 04/17/2019 5:56 PM: Updated the file with problem 4.

 04/17/2019 11:34 PM: Corrected the code for T-SNE to show clusters properly

+04/19/2019 06:30 AM: Corrected code to implement heatmaps in problem 3 based on VGG19.